department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

     - url: /pension/survivors-pension-rates/
       title: VA Survivors Pension benefit rates
       description: Find out what the current VA Survivors Pension benefit payment rates are.
-    - url: /education/types-of-education-benefits/
-      title: Compare all Veterans education benefits
-      description: Learn about the different types of VA education benefits available to service members, Veterans, members of the National Guard or Reserves, and qualified survivors or dependents.
-    - url: /education/other-va-education-benefits/veap/
-      title: Veterans’ Educational Assistance Program (VEAP)
-      description: You may be able to continue your education by using part of your military pay to cover the cost of school.
-Find out if you can get benefits through the Veterans’ Educational Assistance Program (VEAP).
-Through this program, we’ll match $2 for every $1 you contribute for education expenses.
-    - url: /gibill/apply.asp
-      title: Apply for VA education benefits
-      description: You can easily apply for VA education benefits online, by mail, or in person.

 ---

 <div class="va-introtext">